-Nobody has it all. #45 is a case study in having “it” all and having nothing of value.
+Nobody really has it all.
+America’s 45th president is a case study in having “it” all and, yet, having nothing of value.

 That’s because nothing external to us can authentically empower us.
 Real power comes from our connection to and understanding of who we really are.